CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (l) Account 2390, other long-term liabilities, classification shall be for liabilities requiring the sacrifice of economic benefits at some future time beyond the next accounting cycle.

-(c) Account 2460, reserve for appropriations voted from surplus, classification shall be for segregation of a portion of a fund balance set apart by the legislative body for a particular purpose;
+(c) Account 2460, committed fund balance, classification shall be for segregation of a portion of a fund balance set apart by the legislative body for a particular purpose, such as, but not limited to, the unexpended portion of a non-lapsing special warrant article, capital reserve, or expendable trust fund;

-(d) Account 2490, reserve for special purposes, classification shall be for segregation of a portion of a fund balance for a specific future use;
+(d) Account 2490, assigned fund balance, in the general fund classification shall be for segregation of a portion of a fund balance for a specific future use such as, but not limited to, commitments related to unperformed contracts or encumbrances;

-(e) Account 2530, unreserved fund balance, classification shall be for the unsegregated residual interest in the assets of a fund that remains after deducting its liabilities;
+(e) Account 2530, unassigned fund balance, in the general fund shall be for the unassigned residual interest in the assets of a fund that remains after deducting its liabilities, but shall only be used for a deficit in all other funds;

 (f) Account 2610, village district contributed capital, classification shall be for permanent contribution by a village district to a proprietary fund;